RickBrice/PGSuperIfcExtensions/devdocs/Dependencies.md

 $ git submodule update --init --recursive
 ~~~

-Edit the win\build-deps.cmd and win\run-cmake.bat files.
-In these files search for BOOST_VERSION and change the version from 1.74.0 to 1.78.0.

 Open the `x64 Native Tools Compand Prompt for VS 2022` window.
 Build the dependencies and run cmake.
 ~~~
 Start > Visual Studio 2022 > x64 Native Tools Command Prompt for VS 2022